Where do Carrier Oils Come From? The Seeds Behind Popular Plant Oils

 Seed oils have been at the center of some controversy in recent years, with a lot of conflicting opinions about whether they’re beneficial or harmful.
 And like most things in skincare and formulation, the answer isn’t a simple yes or no.

-In this video, I wanted to go right to the source and show you the seeds themselves — the seeds that are pressed to make nourishing oils like raspberry seed oil, apricot kernel oil, rosehip seed oil, and many more.
+In the video above, I wanted to go right to the source and show you the seeds themselves, the seeds that are pressed to make nourishing oils like raspberry seed oil, apricot kernel oil, rosehip seed oil, and many more.

 How Plant Oils Are Made from Seeds